g0r0kh/Clustering/README.md

 # Clustering
 Hi guys and gals.
-Here some sample of k-means clustering & hierarchical cluster solved via:
+Here some sample of k-means clustering & hierarchical cluster solution:

-matplotlib,

-numpy,

-pandas